You know this: A missionary needs an identity rooted in Christ, and not in being a missionary.

 - Someone will always have better behaved children, a “more spiritual” walk, superior language skills, or a more harrowing medical story.

 - You may be allowed to do things on the field that you are not allowed to do in your passport country (like preach or serve communion).
 Or vice versa.

 - You know Sabbath and other spiritual disciplines are important.
 When you are a missionary, you might practice them because you “should” or feel guilty because you are not practicing them.
 Instead, when your identity is in Christ, you might not have less internal struggle as to how challenging they can be, but you will have less guilt and more assurance in your position in God’s heart.

-- It shows you really believe Jesus when he talked about coming to him like a child, coming to set the captives free, the importance of being a servant, and the command to not be anxious about anything in our lives.
+- It shows you really believe Jesus when he talked about coming to him like a child and coming to set the captives (like you) free.
+Or when He spoke on the importance of being a servantnand the command to not be anxious about anything in our lives.

 I love being a missionary (most of the time).
 I love that I have been exposed to many countries and people and different ways to be human.
 I love it.
-What I don’t love is when I confuse where my true identity lies.
+What I don’t love is when I confuse my role in the kingdom of God with where my true identity lies.